 Colin and Izzy Griggs’ traditional farming way of life is under threat from red tape from Brussels and Whitehall.
 Taking inspiration from a doughnut, Colin sets up a “Hole Farming Business”.
 His first job is to supply 18 holes for the newly refurbished golf course.
-Colin’s ineptness leads to a number of incidents surrounding the grand opening, creating an arch enemy of the Club’s Captain: Major Woods.
+Colin’s ineptness leads to many incidents surrounding the grand opening, creating an arch-enemy of the Club’s Captain: Major Woods.

 How will Colin manage to get the reference he needs to save his business?
 How exactly do you manage to farm holes?
-And who is really wearing the stockings in the Griggs household?
+And who really wears the stockings in the Griggs household?

-Set in the rural village of Henslow, The Hole Opportunity is a true English farce with miscommunication, double entendre, humorous plot lines and a host of memorable characters.
+Set in the rural village of Henslow, The Hole Opportunity is a pure English farce with miscommunication, double entendre, humorous plot lines and a host of memorable characters.